Neuroinclusive Practice™

 • Coaching/mentoring on the use of equipment/software

 • Awareness training – (in the form of CPD) for colleagues.
-(To encourage and support a neuroinclusive work environment, as approx. 1 in 8 of the UK population is neurodivergent)
+(To encourage and support a neuroinclusive work environments, as approx. 1 in 8 of the UK population is neurodivergent)

 For more about this service please contact me.